spryify/story-curator/docs/technical_decisions.md

 # Technical Stack Decisions

-This document outlines the key technical decisions made for the Media Analyzer project, particularly focusing on the library choices and their justification.
+This document outlines the key technical decisions made for the Story Curator project, particularly focusing on the library choices and their justification.

 ## Core Libraries